 College Counselling Service

 The College has a professional Counselling Service.
-Four Counsellors are available to provide support for students across all campuses.
+Three Counsellors are available to provide support for students across all campuses.
 Access to the service is via a referral process, students can self-refer or be referred by others on their behalf, however, the student must agree to this.
-Counselling is provided on a six-session model and the team link closely with specialist external partners.
+Counselling is provided on a six-session model and the team link closely with specialist external partners when required.

 The College has a Designated Person who provides support to young people in care, care leavers, carers, young adult carers, veterans and children of serving families.

 Please contact Mandy Mellor on email email@example.com